evanx/jsbin/hydratePromises/readme.md

 But as an exercise, how about a concise opininated means of hydrating our component's state?

-So we introduce a mixin for `hydrateFromPromises` which we can use as follows:
+So we introduce a mixin for a `hydrateFromPromises` utility function which we can use as follows:

 ```javascript
 var FrontPage = React.createClass({